DrEverything/G_waves_are_all_you_need/g_waves.typ

 - Establish quantitative criteria for the stability of these wave structures and link their properties (e.g., resonance lifetimes) to observed particle characteristics.
 - Identify unique, observable predictions or experimental signatures that could distinguish this framework from standard General Relativity and the Standard Model of particle physics.
 - Investigate plausible mechanisms for the initial generation and conditions of the fundamental spacetime waves proposed by this model.

-// This framework is promising but incomplete.
-Key areas for development include:
-// - Mechanism of spacetime-wave generation and initial conditions.
-// - Quantitative definitions of the wave ecosystem and stability criteria.
-// - Emergence of gauge symmetries, particle spin, and charge.
-// - Matching resonance lifetimes to observed particle lifetimes.
-// - Mathematical reconciliation with Einstein’s field equations.
-// - Observable signatures distinguishing this model from standard GR and quantum field theory.

-// = Illustrations

 #figure(
   image("2D.png", width: 80%),